-- Select View > Zoom and Navigate > Zoom Window, or click and the Navigate toolbar.
+Select View > Zoom and Navigate > Zoom Window, or click on the Zoom and

+- Navigate toolbar.
 Your cursor becomes a magnifying glass. - 2.
 Click and drag a selection window around the area you want to magnify.

 Note: The Zoom Window tool is not available in 3D camera views.